 The early history of Islam is vital for Muslims even to the present day.
 In particular, the Prophet Muhammad’s life is thought to be a case for all adherents.
 Various occasions represent the Prophet Muhammad’s battles and his character.

 These occasions have assumed a characterizing part in the arrangement of the confidence and the Muslim people group.
-In prior posts, I have expounded on a few critical occasions that include: the Night of Power, the hijra (displacement from Mecca to Medina), the Battle of Badr, and the Farewell Sermon.
+In prior posts, I have expounded on a few critical occasions including the Night of Power, the hijra (displacement from Mecca to Medina), the Battle of Badr, and the Farewell Sermon.
 In this post, the emphasis will be on the Conquest Of Makkah, when the Muslims took control of the city subsequent to being far from it for a long time.

 Before the conquest of Mecca, a few occasions occurred.
-In 628 C.E., the Prophet Muhammad set out with around 1400 Muslims from Medina to perform umrah, the minor journey.
-When they achieved the edges of Mecca, the Prophet sent an emissary to the Meccans, illuminating them that the Muslims were not coming to battle but rather coming to play out a custom.
+In 628 C.E., the Prophet Muhammad set out with around 1400 Muslims from Medina to perform Umrah, the minor journey.
+When they reached the edges of Mecca, the Prophet sent an emissary to the Meccans, illuminating them that the Muslims were not coming to battle but rather coming to play out a custom.
 The Muslims were not allowed to play out the journey that year, but rather an understanding was reached between the Muslims and Quraysh.

 This understanding was known as the Treaty of Hudaybiyah.
 As indicated by the arrangement, the Muslims would put off their journey until the following year.
-At the point when the Muslims returned for the trip, the Meccans would clear the city so that the Muslims could play out the custom gently.
+At the point when the Muslims returned from the trip, the Meccans would clear the city so that the Muslims could play out the custom gently.